raygpt/phone-anxiety/README.md

 6. The query should be optimized for performance and work well on large datasets.

+# How to run

+`npm install`
+`npm test --watchAll`

+or just go into src and look at the code idk

 Just a little thing I designed for fun.